-All discipline referrals submitted to the Dean of Students will begin with a conference with the student.
+All discipline referrals submitted to the Dean of Students & Culture will begin with a conference with the student.
 In the case of suspensions/expulsions, parents will be notified of consequences by a personal phone call accompanied by a written referral form.
 If attempts to notify parents by telephone are unsuccessful, parents will be notified by written referral form only.
 Parent involvement is an important part of the discipline at all levels.

-5.20 SHORT TERM SUSPENSIONS
+5.20 SHORT-TERM SUSPENSIONS

 A short-term suspension is a mandatory absence from school for a period of 10 days or less.
-If the Principal decides that the alleged misconduct warrants a consequence of a suspension for 10 days or less, the Principal shall give the student an informal due process hearing and shall examine all the pertinent facts to determine whether or not a violation did occur.
-The student shall be afforded due process rights including the opportunity to present to the principal/designee his or her defense or position concerning the alleged violation.
-After the conclusion of the investigation, the Principal designee, upon the basis of all facts and information learned, shall determine if the student committed a conduct violation.
+If the Discipline Committee decides that the alleged misconduct warrants a consequence of a suspension for 10 days or less, the Dean of Students & Culture shall give the student an informal due process hearing and shall examine all the pertinent facts to determine whether or not a violation did occur.
+The student shall be afforded due process rights including the opportunity to present to the Assistant Principal his or her defense or position concerning the alleged violation.
+After the conclusion of the investigation, the Assistant Principal, upon the basis of all facts and information learned, shall determine if the student committed a conduct violation.
 If the student is found to have committed a violation, a consequence or suspension may be imposed for a period not to exceed 10 days.
-If a suspension is imposed, the principal imposing the suspension shall keep a record of the aforesaid proceedings.
+If a suspension is imposed, the Administrator imposing the suspension shall keep a record of the aforesaid proceedings.
 A parent may request an administrative review of the discipline data and decision to suspend.
-Homework can be provided at the request of the parent.
+Assigned work will be provided to the student for the missed school days.
 There is no level of appeal higher than the Principal for a suspension of 10 days or less.

-5.21 LONG TERM SUSPENSION
+5.21 LONG-TERM SUSPENSION

 A long-term suspension is a mandatory absence from school for a period exceeding 10 days and up to the balance of the school year.
-If the principal/designee decides that the alleged misconduct is sufficiently serious so that the consequence should be a suspension more than 10 days or expulsion, the accused student shall be afforded his or her due process rights.
+If the Principal/Designee decides that the alleged misconduct is sufficiently serious so that the consequence should be a suspension more than 10 days or expulsion, the accused student shall be afforded his or her due process rights.
 There shall be an investigation to determine if there is sufficient probable cause to charge the student with an act of misconduct, which may result in a suspension more than 10 days or an expulsion.
-When a student is charged by the principal/designee with misconduct which may result in long-term suspension or expulsion, the parent(s) or guardian of the student shall be informed within a reasonable time period by telephone or letter of the charges against the student.
+When a student is charged by the Principal/Designee with misconduct which may result in long-term suspension or expulsion, the parent(s) or guardian of the student shall be informed within a reasonable time period by telephone or letter of the charges against the student.

-5.22 PROCEDURES FOR LONG TERM SUSPENSION/EXPULSION
+5.22 PROCEDURES FOR LONG-TERM SUSPENSION/EXPULSION